 The Kansas Balance of State Continuum of Care (BoS CoC) Coordinated Entry Committee (CEC) oversees the Coordinated Entry process to ensure that those who request or need assistance in all 8 regions are matched with appropriate housing and services.
-To standardize the process, the CEC developed and implemented policies and procedures including a policy for the 8 Regional Coordinated Entry Teams (RCET) to use the Vulnerability Index - Service Prioritization Assistance Tool (VI-SPDAT) along with policies that focus on client choice and safety.
+To standardize the process, the CEC developed and implemented policies and procedures including a policy for the 8 Regional Coordinated Entry Teams (RCET) to use the Vulnerability Index - Service Prioritization Decision Assistance Tool (VI-SPDAT) along with policies that focus on client choice and safety.
 To date, all RCETs have been trained on the policies and procedures as well as on the VI-SPDAT.
 The RCETs include Continuum of Care (CoC), Emergency Solutions Grant (ESG), Projects for Assistance in Transition from Homelessness (PATH), and Supportive Services for Veterans Families (SSVF) funded organizations.
-This also includes community based organizations that serve at risk populations.
+This also includes community-based organizations that serve at-risk populations.
 The RCETs meet monthly as does the CEC to review the regional and BoS CoC master lists to ensure that clients are receiving the resources they need.
-Apart from Domestic Violence providers, the shared Homeless Management Information System is used to enter the VI-SPDAT data and generate the by-name master list for the BoS CoC, that can be sorted by region.
+Apart from domestic violence providers, the shared Homeless Management Information System (HMIS) is used to enter the VI-SPDAT data and generate the by-name master list for the BoS CoC, that can be sorted by region.
+In addition, the Kansas Statewide Homeless Coalition has received a Coordinated Entry Improvement Project grant that will begin implementation in December 1, 2019 to increase the capacity of the BoS CoC to support the CEC and RCETs in their implementation of coordinated entry.
+The new grant will provide staff and resources to bolster the State's ability to meet HUD's coordinated entry activities and implementation of the HMIS data standards for coordinated entry.
+Partnerships between KHRC and KSHC and other integral organizations will be essential for assuring the continued success of coordinated entry across the state.
+Coordinated Entry is a critical component of providing the transition to permanent housing and independent living to prevent individuals and families from returning to homelessness.